mayosmjs/staycation/README.md

     ```

-3. Set up the necessary environment variables by creating a .env.local file in the root of the project and filling in the following configurations:
+3. Set up the necessary environment variables by creating a .env local file in the root of the project and filling in the following configurations:

  ```
     DATABASE_URL="mongodb://your-mongodb-url-here"